Brosa1/tcore-docs/docs/introduction.md

 ### Plugins

 Missing something?
-Don't worry.
-With TagoCore you can install plugins from developers directly inside of the application!
+Don't worry!
+With TagoCore you can install plugins from developers directly inside of the application.
 Our plugins range from **Raspberry Pi GPIO integrations** all the way to **MQTT connections**.

 <!-- And if you didn't find what you were looking for in the Plugin Store, you can [create your very own Plugin](/plugins/create) by using our powerful TagoCore SDK. -->